 Former Mansfield headteacher swapped pupils for patients in new role as 999 call handler

-Tony Warsop, 44, was a director of school improvement at the Flying High Trust, having worked his way up from primary school teacher, to headteacher, to executive headteacher, to director.
+Tony Warsop was a director of school improvement at the Flying High Trust, having worked his way up from primary school teacher, to headteacher, to executive headteacher, to director – including a spell as executive headteacher at Mansfield’s The Flying High Academy - Ladybrook.

-Now he is six months into the role of Emergency Medical Dispatcher (EMD) and he has already helped hundreds of patients to get the emergency help they need and made a difference to their lives.
+Now he is six months in to the role of emergency medical dispatcher with East Midlands Ambulance Service and has already helped hundreds of patients to get the emergency help they need and made a difference to their lives.

-Tony said: ““I’d always wanted to be a paramedic, but when I was younger I needed to look after my mum who was terminally ill, and just fell into working in education and I couldn’t afford to go back to university to retrain as a paramedic.
+The 44-year-old said: “I’d always wanted to be a paramedic, but when I was younger I needed to look after my mum who was terminally ill, and just fell into working in education and I couldn’t afford to go back to university to retrain as a paramedic.

 “I reached 40 and began to feel trapped – I was earning good money and had a mortgage to pay, so I felt I had to keep doing what I was doing.

-Then he spotted the EMD role being advertised at EMAS which he successfully applied for and began his training in October 2022.
+Then he spotted the EMD role being advertised and succesfully applied, beginning his training in October 2022.

 He said: “When I first joined, I thought it would find it tough emotionally, but actually it’s not that side that I find tough.
 The pace of the job is much more intense than I thought it would be, and the personal accountability that comes with the role – I need to do a good job for each person who calls 999 for help.